kieran168/Hwk-7/Lab7.md

 pitched with other health insurance products if they already have some sort of coverage.

+### Regularized Regression Models (Elastic Net, Ridge, Lasso)

+We have run one model for each of the regularized regression models:
+Elastic Net, Ridge, and Lasso.
+We ran one for each to be able to see and understand the difference between the three.
+Lastly, after going through the three models individually, we will compare the prediction results at the end.

+As we have made sure to standardize our explanatory variables, the coefficients are all on a common scale and that means the penalty terms we will be applying in these models will equally penalize all predictors (e.g. Age will not be penalized more than female = “1”).

+Being able to remove explanatory variables from our models that have been overloaded with explanatory variables helps make our models more interpretable.
+We want to remove explanatory variables that are not contributing to our model because as the number of explanatory variables increase, the more likely we will tend to overfit our training data and underfit our testing data.

 ### Elastic Net

-We have run one model for each if the regularized regression models:
-Elastic Net, Ridge, and Lasso.
-We ran one for each to be able to see the difference between the three and also to see how each would fare in their final prediction results.

-We first run the Elastic Net model which helps us identify which variables are of most important to our model

-In contrast, a more modern approach, called soft thresholding, slowly pushes the effects of irrelevant features toward zero, and in some cases, will zero out entire coefficients.
-As will be demonstrated, this can result in more accurate models that are also easier to interpret
+In our elastic net regression, looking at the plot of our cross-validation ridge regression across all the lambda values (*plot(cvmodel1\_elasticnet)*), we see a slight improvement in the MSE as our penalty log(lambda) gets larger, which suggests that a regular OLS model likely overfits the training data.
+But if we continue to constrain the MSE further (i.e increase the penalty), our MSE starts to increase.
+In this plot we can also see the optimal lambda (the log value of the lambda which best minimizes the error in cross-validation) is -7.772985, as calculated from the function *log(cvmodel1\_elasticnet$lambda.min)*.

+We chose to set alpha = 0.5 so that there will be an equal combination of the Lasso penalty and the Ridge penalty.

+Next, we want to identify which variables are most important to our model which the elastic net regression can help us with.
+We run a Variable Important Plot (*vip(cvmodel1\_elasticnet, num\_features = 50, geom = “col”)*) on the cross-validation model of our elastic net regression and see that the advanced degree, bachelor’s degree and being married increases our likelihood of having health insurance.
+Whereas variables such as a high school education being born in the South, your age, being Hispanic or being born in Mexico/Central America/Carribean decrease your likelihood of having health insurance.
+It is important to note that the variables Hispanic and being born in Mexico/Central American/Caribbean are probably related and have multicollinearity.
+For this Elastic Net model has some of the ridge penatly incorporated in it since the alpha is set to 0.5 so it can be better fit to handle multicollinearity if we set the alpha closer to 0.

+As elastic net performs feature selection (since it includes the Lasso penalty), the next step we would take is to remove the variables who have their coefficients pushed to zero from the model including all the other “born-from,” region-based and other variables that show as zero in the Variable Importance Plot below and re-run the elastic net to see how the prediction results improve aka our model becomes more accurate and also easier to interpret.

+Ridge Regression Explanation: In our ridge regression, looking at the plot of our cross-validation ridge regression across all the lambda values (*plot(cvmodel1\_ridge)*), we see a slight improvement in the MSE as our penalty log(lambda) gets larger, which suggests that a regular OLS model likely overfits the training data.
+But if we continue to constrain the MSE further (i.e increase the penalty), our MSE starts to increase.
+In this plot we can also see the optimal lambda (the log value of the lambda which best minimizes the error in cross-validation) is -4.62849, as calculated from the function *log(cvmodel1\_ridge$lambda.min)*.

-Ridge Regression Explanation: In our ridge regression analysis, we haveTherefore Ridge regression decreases the complexity of a model but does not reduce the number of variables, it rather just shrinks their effect.
-As ridge regression does not perform feature selection, it is best if we re-run a Ridge Regression after removing some of the variables we have identified as less important to the model from the Lasso Regression and/or Random Forest.
-However, this means that if WE DO have a model where we do not want to drop any of our variables for whatever reason, we can do a ridge regression as it will keep all avaiable features in the final model.
+As ridge regression does not perform feature selection, it is best if we re-run a Ridge Regression after removing some of the variables we have identified as less important to the model from the Lasso Regression.
+However, this means that if WE DO have a model where we do not want to drop any of our variables for whatever reason, we can do a ridge regression as it will keep all available features in the final model.

+Lasso Explanation: In our lasso regression, looking at the plot of our cross-validation lasso regression across all the lambda values (*plot(cvmodel1\_lasso)*), we see a slight improvement in the MSE as our penalty log(lambda) gets larger, which suggests that a regular OLS model likely overfits the training data.
+But if we continue to constrain the MSE further (i.e increase the penalty), our MSE starts to increase.
+In this plot we can also see the optimal lambda (the log value of the lambda which best minimizes the error in cross-validation) is -8.187031, as calculated from the function *log(cvmodel1\_lasso$lambda.min)*.

-Lasso Explanation: The results of our lasso regression along with the Variable Important Plot (VIP) function is informing us that the “born-in” variables along with “Region.” variables have
+The results of our lasso regression along with the Variable Important Plot (VIP) function is informing us that the “born-in” variables along with “Region.” variables have

 Lasso drives coefficients to zero.
 The larger the value of lambda the more of the explanatory variables (aka features) are shrunk to zero.